 “We hope 2020 will be a year full of good news, in which we all live a little bit better and are a little bit happier.

 We know that not everything this coming year is going to be great.
 That’s just not possible.
 But we hope that 365 days from now, we’ll look back over this period and be able to say that we enjoyed a bit more Peace, and bit more Justice, and a bit more Freedom, as people and as a Nation.”

 That quite obviously didn’t come true.
-So, to make up for it, we wish you the most fantastically awesome 2021, full of good news and joy, where all your dreams for 2020 come true, and so much more.
+So, to make up for it, we wish you the most fantastically awesome 2021, full of good news and joy, May all your wishes for 2020 and 2021, and many more, finally come true, and so much more.

 And, since we don’t give up easy, we’ll bring back those little gifts we left you with at the last time:

 First is the performance of two traditional Basque carols by The Choir of King’s College in Cambridge.
 If you’d like to know why these two carols are part of the British musical tradition, we recommend you read our entry about them from January 2014.